home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 1. To open the device configuration page, on the **HomeKit** integration, select the **device**.
 2. Under **Diagnostic**, you can see the **Thread Status** as **Disabled**.
    ![Device configuration page](/images/integrations/homekit_controller/homekit_controller_add_02.png)
-3. To enable Thread, under **Configuration**, select **Press**.
+3. To enable {% term Thread %}, under **Configuration**, select **Press**.
 This will provision the preferred Thread credentials.
    - The status has now changed:
      - Depending on the device type, the mesh size and health, the Thread status can be **Child**, **Router**, or **Leader**.
        ![Thread status](/images/integrations/homekit_controller/homekit_controller_add_02.png)
    - That's it.
-Your HomeKit device now communicates via Thread.
+Your HomeKit device now communicates via {% term Thread %}.

 ### Adding a HomeKit device via Apple Thread border router

-There are two methods to add a HomeKit [compatible device](#supported-devices) to a Thread network:
+There are two methods to add a HomeKit [compatible device](#supported-devices) to a {% term Thread %} network:

 - via [Home Assistant's preferred Thread network](#adding-a-homekit-device-to-a-thread-network-via-home-assistant)
-- via Apple Thread border router
+- via Apple {% term Thread border router %}

 This section describes how to add a HomeKit [compatible device](#supported-devices) using an Apple Thread border router device such as a HomePod mini.

 #### Prerequisites

-- An Apple device that can act as a Thread border router, such as a HomePod mini.
+- An Apple device that can act as a {% term Thread border router %}, such as a HomePod mini.
-- A HomeKit device which supports Thread.
+- A HomeKit device which supports {% term Thread %}.
 This is indicated by the Thread label on the packaging.
 - Make sure your Home Assistant instance is on the same network (LAN) as the border router.
 - Make sure the HomeKit device has been paired in the Apple Home app (using the iOS Home app).

 #### To add a HomeKit device via Apple Thread border router

 1. Remove the HomeKit device from the Apple Home app.
 Don't reset the device.
-   - This leaves the Thread network details on the HomeKit device.
+   - This leaves the {% term Thread %} network details on the HomeKit device.
    - The device will be automatically discovered by the HomeKit controller integration in Home Assistant.
-   - It will appear as a discovered device over Thread.
+   - It will appear as a discovered device over {% term Thread %}.
 2. Under **{% my integrations title="Settings > Devices & Services" %}**, on the HomeKit integration, select **Configure**.

    ![HomeKit integration](/images/integrations/homekit_controller/homekit_controller_add_01.png)